 Nominating and Corporate Governance Committee.
-Our Nominating and Corporate Governance Committee conducted its affairs during meetings of our Board of Directors during fiscal 2009, including a self-evaluation process which was undertaken by our Board of Directors, and did not meet separately.
+Our Nominating and Corporate Governance Committee conducted its affairs during meetings of our Board of Directors during fiscal 2009, including a self-evaluation process which is undertaken by our Board of Directors, and did not meet separately.
 The Nominating and Corporate Governance Committee has two members, Sir John Banham (Chairman) and Mr. Daniel K. Spiegelman, both of whom qualify as independent under the definition promulgated by the NASDAQ and SEC.
 The functions of the Nominating and Corporate Governance Committee include making recommendations to the full Board of Directors as to particular nominees for election or appointment to the Board of Directors; making recommendations to the full Board of Directors as to the membership, structure and operations of the committees of the Board of Directors; reviewing and assessing the adequacy of our corporate governance guidelines, principles and practices and recommending changes to the full Board of Directors for approval; monitoring compliance with our Corporate Code of Conduct and Ethics; and reviewing and maintaining oversight of matters relating to the independence, operation and effectiveness of the Board of Directors and committee members.

 The Nominating and Corporate Governance Committee may consider candidates recommended by stockholders as well as from other sources, such as other directors or officers, third party search firms or other appropriate sources for all potential candidates.
 The Nominating and Corporate Governance Committee may consider all factors it deems relevant, such as a candidate's personal integrity and sound judgment, business and professional skills and experience, independence, knowledge of the industry in which we operate, possible conflicts of interest, diversity, the extent to which the candidate would fill a present need on the Board of Directors, and concern for the long-term interests of the stockholders.
 In general, persons recommended by stockholders will be considered on the same basis as candidates from other sources.
-If a stockholder wishes to nominate a candidate to be considered for election as a director at our 2011 special meeting of stockholders, such a recommendation should be submitted in writing to the Nominating and Corporate Governance Committee, c/o Paul McBarron, Secretary, Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
-Any such written recommendation should include a minimum of the following: (a) as to the nominee, (i) the name(s), age(s) and business address(es) of the nominee(s); (ii) the principal occupation or employment of such person; (iii) the class and number of shares of the Company that are beneficially owned by the nominee; and (iv) any other information relating to such person that would be required to be disclosed pursuant to Regulation 14A under the Securities Exchange Act of 1934, as amended (including such person's consent to being named in the proxy statement as a nominee and to serving as a director, if elected); and (b) as to the stockholder giving the notice and the beneficial owner, if any, on whose behalf the nomination is being made, (i) the name and address of the stockholder, as they appear on the Company's books; and (ii) the class and number of shares of the Company which are owned of record by such stockholder and beneficially owned by such stockholder.
-Any such recommendation should be submitted in the time frame for stockholder proposals which are to be included in proxy materials for the special meeting to be held in 2011 under the caption, "Stockholder Proposals and Nominations for Director," set forth elsewhere in this proxy statement.
+If a stockholder wishes to nominate a candidate to be considered for election as a director at our 2011 annual meeting of stockholders, such a recommendation should be submitted in writing to the Nominating and Corporate Governance Committee, c/o Paul McBarron, Secretary, Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey 07922.
+Any such written recommendation should include a minimum of the following: (a) all information relating to such person that would be required to be disclosed pursuant to Regulation 14A under the Exchange Act (including such person's consent to being named in the proxy statement as a nominee and to serving as a director, if elected); (b) the name(s) and address(es) of the stockholder(s) making the recommendation; and (c) appropriate biographical information and a statement as to the qualification for service on our Board of Directors of the recommended person.
+Any such recommendation should be submitted in the time frame for stockholder proposals which are to be included in proxy materials for the annual meeting to be held in 2011 under the caption, "Stockholder Proposals and Nominations for Director" set forth elsewhere in this proxy statement.